kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 Adapter trimming includes various options from defining adapter sequences on the command-line to adapter auto-detection; adapter trimming may also be disabled, if desired.

 Trimming by quality score includes three methods:

-* **cut_front**:  move a sliding window 5' to 3’, drop the bases in the window if its mean quality is below a specified threshold.
-* **cut_tail**:  move a sliding window 3' to 5’, drop the bases in the window if its mean quality is below a specified threshold.
-* **cut_right**:  move a sliding window 5' to 3’, if the mean quality of a window is below a specified threshold, drop the window and the sequence to the right (i.e. 3’).

 :--cut_front:
-  The first parameter.
+  Move a sliding window 5' to 3’, drop the bases in the window if its mean quality is below a specified threshold.
 :--cut_tail:
-  The second parameter.
+  Move a sliding window 3' to 5’, drop the bases in the window if its mean quality is below a specified threshold.
+:--cut_right:
+  Move a sliding window 5' to 3’, if the mean quality of a window is below a specified threshold, drop the window and the sequence to the right (i.e. 3’).

 Many of these methods may be altered to be similar to functions within the `Trimmomatic package <http://www.usadellab.org/cms/?page=trimmomatic>`_, if desired.